sheldonbarry/3js_assignment/README.md

 ## License

-fincalc is released under the MIT License.
+This code is released under the MIT License.